obsidian-community/obsidian-hub/.github/scripts/tests/approved_files/test_themes.test_rendering_of_theme.approved.md

 ## Customization Options (Style Settings Plugin)

-**Welcome 👋**: Use the Minimal Theme Settings plugin to access hotkeys, adjust features, select fonts, and choose from preset color schemes.
+**Welcome 👋**: THIS IS A CUT-DOWN COPY OF THIS THEME, FOR TESTING CODE IN THE OBSIDIAN HUB.
+Use the Minimal Theme Settings plugin to access hotkeys, adjust features, select fonts, and choose from preset color schemes.
 Use the settings below for more granular customization.

 **Interface**:
 - Base color: Defines all background and border colors unless overridden below